GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 - If some backend service is upgraded, the Persisted Query could be adapted without producing breaking changes in the client
 - The server can store logs of access to the backend services, and extract metrics to enhance analytics

-This recipe presents an example of implementing an API gateway via GraphQL Persisted Queries.
+This recipe demonstrates an API gateway that accesses GitHub Action artifacts and extracts their URL to be downloaded, avoiding the need for the client to be signed in to GitHub.

-## API gateway to access GitHub Action artifacts
+## GraphQL-powered API gateway to access GitHub Action artifacts

 This GraphQL query